eansearch/wp-plugin-ean-barcode/readme.txt

 == Installation ==

-1. Simply upload the file ean-barcode.php to your `/wp-content/plugins/` directory, or install the plugin or let WordPress install it there directly.
+*.
+Upload the file ean-barcode.php to your `/wp-content/plugins/` directory, or let WordPress install it there directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+*.
+Activate the plugin through the 'Plugins' screen in WordPress.

 == Example ==